What does ‘company administration’ mean?

-Administration is a method of giving directors and staff time and support to bring a company back to the straight and narrow without closing down and starting again.
+In general terms administration is a method of giving directors and staff time and support to bring a company back to the straight and narrow without taking the drastic step of closing down and starting again.

 The process of administration though, is not for every company.
 The business must have a reasonable and realistic prospect of returning to profitability, must be of a good size and have a predictable cash flow for administration to be a viable option.
 The firm must also be either insolvent or contingently insolvent.